szzhiyang/PerfectWindows/README.md

 * ***Never move the blocked executables manually ! ! !***

-* Type BESAFE in start menu and run the command to enable the Conservative Mode to bring your PC back to safety.
+* ***Never forget to type BESAFE in start menu and run the command to enable the Conservative Mode to bring your PC back to safety ! ! !***